Koh Lipe 2026: Complete Guide to the Maldives of Thailand

 Why Koh Lipe Deserves the Hype

-Tucked into the far southwest corner of Thailand, Koh Lipe is the smallest inhabited island in Satun province and part of the protected Tarutao National Marine Park.
-Crystal-clear turquoise water, powdery white sand and vibrant coral just metres from shore have earned it the nickname "Maldives of Thailand" โ€” without the Maldives price tag.
+Tucked into the far southwest corner of Thailand, Koh Lipe is a small inhabited island in Satun province and part of the protected Tarutao National Marine Park.
+Compare its connections and character with the other destinations in our Thailand islands guide before committing to the long journey south.

 Three Beaches, Three Vibes

-• Pattaya Beach โ€” The main arrival point on the south side, lined with longtail boats, restaurants and beach bars.
+• Pattaya Beach — The main arrival point on the south side, lined with longtail boats, restaurants and beach bars.
 This is where most of the action happens.
 (Not to be confused with Pattaya on the Gulf of Thailand.)

-• Sunrise Beach โ€” The east coast stunner.
+• Sunrise Beach — The east coast stunner.
 Calm, shallow water and direct views of the sunrise make it the most popular stretch for snorkelling and relaxing.

-• Sunset Beach โ€” A quieter, rockier cove on the west side.
+• Sunset Beach — A quieter, rockier cove on the west side.
 Grab a drink at one of the low-key bars and watch the sun drop behind Koh Adang.

 The island is small enough to walk across in about 20 minutes, so you can easily sample all three beaches in a single day.